 icons belonging to the favorite webpages)

-AM-Deadlink shows the status of the links
+AM-DeadLink shows the status of the links

 (column Status).
 After double clicking a link, the website is preview in